Iowa renewal guide

 What This License Authorizes

-- Must complete an apprenticeship training program registered with the U.S. Department of Labor Bureau of Apprenticeship and Training (typically 4 years)
+- Registered apprenticeship — complete a training program registered with the U.S. Department of Labor's Office of Apprenticeship

 Consequences of Operating Without a License